depinette/Depsic/README.md

 # Depsic
-A simple Simple CGI framework in Swift.
-Works on OSX and Linux.

-Depsic works on OSX and Linux (Ubuntu 15.10).
+Depsic is a simple Simple CGI framework in Swift.
+It works on OSX and Linux (Ubuntu 15.10).

 Associated with a web server like nginx, it lets you handle http requests with closures: